cloudmesh-community/book/books/cloud/overview.md

 Linux.
 YOu will need no knowledge of them as you can pick it up while reading this book.

-* Linux  :o: to be added
+* Linux  :o2: to be added
 * [Python](https://laszewski.github.io/book/python/)
 * [Scientific writing with Markdown](https://laszewski.github.io/book/writing/)